LinkedInLearning/intermediate-jenkins-3978673/ch4_artifacts_and_testing/04_02_publish_reports/README.md

 - Supports JaCoCo, Cobertura, and others.
 - Visualizes coverage metrics and trends across builds.

+## Get Hands-On With Test and Code Coverage Reports

+In this lab, you'll create a Jenkins pipeline job named `publish-reports`.
+The pipeline checks out a Python project, installs dependencies, runs linting and tests, and generates two types of reports:

+- Test report in **JUnit** format
+- Code coverage reports in **Cobertura** format

+Jenkins will process these reports in the `post` section of the pipeline, publish visual trends, and archive the reports as build artifacts.

+### Prerequisites

+Before starting this lab, make sure you have:

+- A running Jenkins server
+- The exercise files for this lesson
+- The following Jenkins plugins installed:

+  - **JUnit Plugin**
+  - **Coverage Plugin**

+> [!IMPORTANT]
+> If the Coverage Plugin is not installed, the pipeline will fail during the coverage collection step.

+### Instructions

+#### 1. Create the Pipeline Job

+1. From the Jenkins dashboard, select **New Item**.
+2. Enter the job name `publish-reports`.
+3. Select **Pipeline** as the job type.
+4. Select **OK**.

+#### 2. Configure the Pipeline

+1. In the job configuration screen, scroll to the **Pipeline** section.
+2. Configure the pipeline to use the provided [`Jenkinsfile`](./Jenkinsfile) from the exercise files.
+3. Save the job configuration.

+#### 3. Review the Pipeline Stages

+1. Open the `publish-reports` pipeline job.

+2. Review the early setup stages and note that they:

+   - Check out the source code
+   - Install Python dependencies
+   - Lint the code for syntax and style issues

+3. Expand the **Test** stage.

+   - This stage runs the test suite.
+   - It generates:

+     - A **JUnit XML** test report
+     - A **Cobertura XML** code coverage report

+4. The **Build** and **Deploy** stages are place holders for now.

+#### 4. Review the Post Section

+1. Reivew the `post` block in the pipeline definition.
+2. Observe that this section:

+   - Processes the JUnit test report
+   - Processes the Cobertura coverage report
+   - Archives the reports as build artifacts

+The `post` section runs after all pipeline stages, ensuring reports are collected even if earlier stages fail.

+#### 5. Run the Pipeline

+1. Return to the `publish-reports` job and select **Build Now**.
+2. Wait for the pipeline to complete successfully.

+#### 6. View Test and Coverage Trends

+1. On the `publish-reports` job home page, locate the graphs on the right side of the screen.
+2. Identify:

+   - The **Test Results Trend** graph
+   - The **Code Coverage Trend** graph

+These graphs show how test results and coverage change over time across builds.

+#### 7. Explore the Coverage Report

+1. From the job menu on the left, select **Coverage Report**.

+2. Select **Overview** if it is not already selected.

+   - Review coverage summarized by line, class, and file.

+3. Select the **Files** tab.

+   - Review coverage results for individual files.

+4. Select **app.py**.

+   - Review line-by-line coverage information for the file.

+#### 9. Explore the Test Results

+1. From the job menu on the left, select **Tests**.

+2. Review the summary of:

+   - Passed tests
+   - Failed tests
+   - Skipped tests

+3. Select the **test_app** package.

+4. Select **Tests**.

+   - Review the individual test cases and their results.

+All tests should be passing in the completed pipeline run.

+### Next Steps

+In the next lesson, you’ll go a step further by using test results to control how a pipeline behaves.

+You’ll learn how Jenkins can react to test outcomes to fail builds, gate later stages, or conditionally allow deployments based on the quality of test results.

 <!-- FooterStart -->
 ---
 [← 04_01 Artifacts and Fingerprinting](../04_01_artifacts_fingerprinting/README.md) | [04_03 Use Test Results to Stop a Build →](../04_03_use_test_results_to_stop_a_build/README.md)